We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 And as the global market for electric vehicles grows, the annual lithium demand for batteries is expected to skyrocket.
 According to Global EV Outlook’s technology report from June 2020, the global electric vehicle stock is set to grow by 36% every year, totaling 245 million vehicles by 2030 — or 30 times more than in 2020.
 An analysis by IBIS World found that annualized market size growth for lithium battery manufacturing in the US alone between 2015 and 2020 was 3.1%.

-Risks of investing in lithium
+Risks of investing in lithium stocks

 Although the demand for lithium is soaring, lithium stocks have been drowning in a surge of new lithium producers from Chile, Argentina and Australia.
-When supply grows faster than the demand, it can trigger a sharp price drop and cause stocks to become undervalued.
+When supply grows faster than demand, it can trigger a sharp price drop and cause stocks to become undervalued.

 Lithium-ion batteries also require cobalt to produce.
 Unfortunately, two-thirds of the world’s cobalt is mined in the Democratic Republic of Congo, making its supply susceptible to political instability.
 And since global cobalt mine supplies are also at risk to disappear in 2020, there may not be enough cobalt to manufacture these batteries.

 And it doesn’t help that there’s no benchmark price for lithium.
-So investors can only base the value of the industry on a handful of companies.
+So investors in Australia can only base the value of the industry on a handful of companies.
 You’re flying blind without a full sense of the global market, leaving investors and banks struggling to manage risk.

 We can find lithium products in our everyday lives.
-The increasing demand for lithium-ion batteries in mobile devices and electric vehicles keeps this stock on investors’ radars.
+The increasing demand for lithium-ion batteries in mobile devices and electric vehicles keeps this stock on Australian investors’ radars.

 But to invest in lithium, you’ll need a brokerage account.
 Weigh a few trading platforms to find a brokerage firm that best fits your investing needs.